 To make it easier to pick the best point of sale, we have listed the purchase options in the 'Price' section of each pass/ticket page, e.g. at www.myswissalps.com/ swisstravelpass/price (all passes can be found here).
 The retailers displayed there sell to your country of residence.
 Your country should be selected automatically, but you can change it if necessary.

 We mark the lowest online price as 'best buy'.
 We show one price for each pass (e.g. the 3-day Swiss Travel Pass price, while there are also 4-, 6-, 8- and 15-day versions).
 If applicable and possible, we also take promotions into account.
 Of course we only list trusted retailers.

 While our 'best buy' label helps to make your choice, there's more to consider:

-- Shipping fees.
+- shipping fees.
 If there is a shipping fee, it may be waived from a certain order amount.

-- Booking fees.
+- booking fees.
 Some retailers charge a fee per booking, per pass or per traveler.